 Tierra Chiloé not only has its own horses but also its own traditionally-built boat, which will take you to visit the other smaller islands dotted around the Chiloé coast.
 Back at the hotel, the spa includes an outdoor, heated infinity pool, indoor pool, sauna, steam room, and treatment rooms as well as soothing relaxation areas.
 You can also enjoy local walks or use the hotel’s bikes to explore the rolling coastal landscape for yourself.
 All 24 of the guestrooms are blessed with gorgeous sea views, but the newer rooms and suites add an extra level of luxury.
 The bathrooms also have picture windows so you can enjoy the view as you luxuriate in a free-standing bathtub.

-Looking out across the famous granite towers of Torres del Paine National Park, this curved, two-story, wooden hotel blends perfectly into its surroundings.
-From its position on the shores of Lake Sarmiento, the property is a 15-minute drive to the National Park entrance.
+The Tierra Patagonia lodge looks out across the famous granite towers of Torres del Paine National Park, a curved, two-story, wooden architectural wonder that blends perfectly into its surroundings.
+From its position on the shores of Lake Sarmiento, the property is a mere 15-minute drive to the National Park entrance.

 The central area of this family-friendly hotel is where you will find the bar and restaurant, and sit around the log fire in the evenings.
 You can also relax in the quiet library which is an ideal spot for enjoying the panoramic vista with a glass of Chilean wine in hand.
 There is also a stunning infinity pool with a Torres view, a sumptuous spa and alfresco hot tub, an outdoor terrace for sunny days, and a walking route to explore the lakeside setting.
 Most people will spend the majority of their days outside, enjoying expeditions that come as part of the all-inclusive packages.
 There are also specialist excursions for families with children.